wmhall/psych-7p05/final-project.md

 Remember to show us the skills you’ve picked up in the course.
 Use the `tidyverse` to your advantage.
 It should be your main data wrangle/viz tool.
-You should also make your `Rmarkdown` shine.
-I’ve already seen a lot of great looking `Rmarkdown`, so bring that into your final project write-up.
+You should also make your Quarto shine.
+Bring the Quarto skills you’ve picked up from completing the homework into your final project write-up.

 #### Read vignettes